What happens when I message online or text at Good2Talk?

-After texting GOOD2TALKON to 686868, you’ll receive a few automated messages with information about the service and its privacy policy.
+After texting GOOD2TALKON to 686868 or messaging online, you’ll receive a few automated messages with information about the service and its privacy policy.

 Next, you’ll be connected to a trained, volunteer crisis responder who you can talk to about any issue, big or small.